Macawls/blog/content/post/Alienation/index.md

 Whenever I do talk about the things I'm personally interested in, which is technology and psychology topics, I feel like a buzzkill.
 I have quite controversial opinions and hot takes on topics that **many** people disagree with or simply don't understand.

-For example, online-privacy, botnet, technology companies, antinatalism, ethics etc.
+For example, online-privacy, botnet, technology companies, ethics etc.

 At the same time, when I do talk about things that interest me, I talk sooooo much and can never summarize it from a high level.
 So, I feel like I can never just be honest and be myself.
 Obviously I do not want to offend anyone, that's the last thing I'd want to do.
 Maybe its a self-confidence issue.